 6. Give Out Your Social Security Number

 Companies and institutions ask for our Social Security numbers all the time.
 Unfortunately, they do a mediocre job of securing the numbers, and some industries are worse than others.
-Here are the 10 worst places to give your Social Security number.

-7. Fail to Check Your Bank Account on a Daily Basis
+7. Fail To Check Your Bank Account on a Daily Basis

 Checking your bank statements daily not only helps you keep up with your purchases and current balance but also gives you an opportunity to check for transactions that don’t look familiar.
-Here’s more on why you should be checking every day.

 8. Use a Free, Public Wi-Fi Network

 Scammers can easily steal your information when you’re using an unsecured network.
 If you use a public computer, always make sure to completely log out of every website and out of the computer itself.

 When it comes to using free Wi-Fi networks, never sign in to any of your accounts that contain sensitive personal information such as your bank account or any account that contains your bank, debit or credit card information.

 If you don’t check your medical bills, you could be paying fees for things you shouldn’t have been charged for!